BennoNederkorn/BB-8/DOCKER_ARCH.md

 # Shell into the ROS container
 docker-compose exec ros-control bash

-# Shell into the AI container
+# Shell into the default AI container
 docker-compose exec ai-inference bash

+# If you add more AI containers, replace the service name accordingly
+# docker-compose exec ai-<your-service> bash
 ```

 * Stop and remove all containers, networks, and volumes: